Key Points and Facts about Sketchpad Computer:

 The Sketchpad Computer application, created as part of Ivan Sutherland’s Ph.D. thesis, pioneered human-computer interface (HCI) and is thus considered the forerunner of current computer-aided design (CAD) software.
 It’s been dubbed a “breakthrough” in computer graphics.
 For example, the graphical user interface (GUI) was derived from GUI.
 This software was used by Ivan Sutherland for both technical and creative elements of computer graphics, emphasizing the importance of human-computer interaction.
 Sketchpad, for example, was used to develop cutting-edge object-oriented programming and the graphical user interface (GUI).

 The Lincoln TX-2 (1958) computer at MIT, which had 64k of 36-bit words, was used to run Sketchpad.
 With the freshly designed light pen, the user scribbled on the screen.
-The coordinates of that spot for the display system were stored in 20 bits of the 36 bits available for each display spot in the display file, while the remaining 16 bits were used to hold the address of the n-component element responsible for adding that place to display.
+The coordinates of that spot for the display system were stored in 20 bits of the 36 bits available for each display spot in the display file, while the remaining 16 bits were used to hold the address of the n-component element responsible for adding that place to the display.

 Quick Facts